schmxtz/jptranscription/README.md

 Since some sound-combinations include shorter sounds/sound-combinations that might be pronounced differently, I'll start looking for a match starting from the longest possible substring.

-For example: The sound  "au" ("aʊ̯") in "Frau" includes the "s"

 > [!NOTE]
 > Pronunciation remarks for Japanese speakers: